Driver CPC Training

-Under new EU rules, all LGV & PCV Drivers will need to hold a Driver CPC (Certificate of Professional Competence) in addition to their Driving Licence.
+Under new EU rules, all LGV & PCV Drivers will need to hold a valid Driver Qualification Card (DQC) obtained by completing a CPC (Certificate of Professional Competence) course in addition to their Driving Licence.

-New Drivers will need to take a test to receive their initial CPC and it must be renewed every 5 years by attending compulsory 35 hours classroom training.
+New Drivers will need to take a test to receive their initial CPC and it needs to be renewed every 5 years by attending compulsory 35 hours training course.

 Holders of Vocational Licences who passed Bus/Coach licence before 10th September 2008, or Lorry Drivers before 10th September 2009 have been given 5 years to gain their CPC and will need to complete their 35 Hours Training by the deadline and renew their Driver Qualification Card (DQC).

 There are two ways to obtain a DQC

 All new LGV or PCV Drivers must take and pass their Driver CPC Initial Test in order to utilise their licence for hire or reward.

 The test consists of two parts, The Case Study & Practical Demonstration Test.

 The Case Study Test is taken at a DSA Theory Test Centre and consists of multiple choice questions following a case study.